 |Cassia Cinnamon or Chinese Cinnamon

-Most of Europe used Ceylon Cinnamon primarily because this was the first spice European explores (Portuguese, Dutch and British) brought back from their conquests of Ceylon (Sri Lanka) nearly 400 years ago.
-But cheaper Cassia has made inroads and come to dominate the market.
+Most of Europe used Ceylon Cinnamon primarily because it was the first spice brought back by European explorers (Portuguese, Dutch, and British) from their conquests of Ceylon (Sri Lanka) nearly 400 years ago.
+However, cheaper Cassia has made inroads and come to dominate the market

 At one stage the German government banned Cassia type Cinnamon.
 But take a closer look at this university of Mississippi study which shows the high levels of Coumarin in all other types of Cinnamon, except Ceylon Cinnamon.